Schmiddy2000/AP-2_Versuch86_Abstandsgesetz/README.md

 1) Import all libraries from 'main.py'.
 2) Copy all functions from functions.py into one box.
 3) Copy the wanted data (from data1.py and/or data2.py) into another box.
-It's easier to use a separate box for each data set.
+It's easier to use a separate boxes for each data set.
 4) Remove 'f.' as a prefix from all function calls (that have this prefix).
-5) Run the functions used to create the plots.
-This can be done in the same or in another box.
+5) Run the functions used to create the plots (i.e. 'MakeBasicPlotOne()'.
+This can be done in the same or a separate box.

 Additional notes:

 - If the Chi_square function thows 'index out of range' errors, please widen the 'parameter_range'.
+- If your data shows unecpected tendencies (value-wise), please make sure that the variables from data1.py and data2.py don't use the same name for different values/value sets.